fenago/kubernetes-course/md/Lab_8.md

 =======

-In this chapter, we covered the different ways in which we can expose our application running on Pods.
+In this lab, we covered the different ways in which we can expose our application running on Pods.
 We have seen how we can use a ClusterIP Service to expose an application inside the cluster.
 We have also seen how we can use a NodePort Service to expose an application outside the